-Through the years, I’ve traveled a number of times with my husband Peter, as well as, with colleagues where we have team taught seminars or even sometimes just traveling together for vacation.
-I realize that sometimes spouses might get along just fine at home but don’t necessarily get along together all the time on vacation when going through the stresses of what can happen when you are traveling in a foreign country and trying to catch trains, planes and getting frustrated when we have no idea of what is going on.
+Through the years, I’ve traveled a number of times with my husband Peter, as well as with colleagues where we have team taught seminars or even sometimes just traveled together for vacation.
+I realize that sometimes spouses might get along just fine at home but don’t necessarily get along together all the time on vacation.
+Going through the stresses of what can happen when you are traveling in a foreign country and trying to catch trains and planes can get you frustrated when we have no idea of what is going on.

 I am particularly blessed and happy to so enjoy my time with Peter, my husband.
 On this trip I have reflected on the qualities in a person that make a trip special.
 It helps that both Peter and I have traveled quite a bit.
 There are so many ins and outs about travel – from trying to figure out how the trains work in France and how the subway works in London.
-In many of these countries the train track is not announced until about 20 minutes before the train leaves and we have to rush to get the train hoping we can get our 250-pound suitcases and the two backpacks on the lift if there is one, to get to the train in time.
+In many of these countries, the train track is not announced until about 20 minutes before the train leaves.
+So we have to rush to get the train, hoping we can get our two 50-pound suitcases and the two backpacks on the lift (if there is one), to get to the train in time.
 This can be very stressful.
 I find Peter’s helpfulness on everything keeps me somewhat sane when I’m going a little nuts with my over-excessive sense of timing.
 We both know our jobs at train stations and airports – Peter rolls the 2 big suitcases and I’m in charge of my backpack and we help each other out as needed.

 Peter also understands that a certain amount of my travel has to do with seeing clients and having dinners that tend to be a little more business oriented and that will often revolve around business talk that doesn’t really include him.
 He is not someone who demands attention or is jealous of attention given to somebody else when the wife is the guest or the center of attention.